green-coding-solutions/eco-ci-energy-estimation/README.md

 #### Continuing on Errors

-Once you have initially set up Eco-CI and have given it a test spin we recommend running our action with `continue-on-error:true`, as energy and CO2 metrics is not critical to the success of your workflow, but rather a nice feature to have.
+Once you have initially set up Eco CI and have given it a test spin we recommend running our action with `continue-on-error:true`, as energy and CO2 metrics is not critical to the success of your workflow, but rather a nice feature to have.

 ```yaml